Tankel/Tic-Tac-Chec-Bot/README.md

   - In the first 4 turns, follows the previously described strategy for piece placement.
   - In subsequent turns, places a piece on the line that has the most pieces.
   - If none of the above conditions are met, places a piece randomly in an available position.
-- `__getBestMove(self, board, depth, isMaximizingPlayer)`: Implements the minimax algorithm to make the best move according to the heuristic function `__evaluateBoard`.
+- `__getBestMove(self, board, depth, isMaximizingPlayer)`: Implements the minimax algorithm to determine the best move according to the heuristic function `__evaluateBoard`.
 - `__blockOpponent(self, board, myMissingPieces, oppMissingPositions, oppAlignedPositions)`: Prevents the opponent from winning by placing one of our pieces in the opponent's missing cell or capturing their piece.
 - `__checkVictory(self, board, piecesColor)`: Checks if the given player has won.
 - `__evaluateBoard(self, board)`: Evaluates the board using the heuristic function, considering if either player has won and the maximum number of aligned pieces.